Writing for the Catalog

 - You can refer to the Catalog Style Guide for information specific to the Academic Catalog and for great ways to think about and start creating introduction text.

-- It also may help to familiarize yourself with the ASU brand and platform, as well as the language section of the ASU Brand Guide’s writing style guide.
+- It also may help to familiarize yourself with the ASU brand and platform, as well as the language section of the Enterprise Brand and Marketing Guide’s writing style guide.

 |Comparison: Career Opportunities vs. ONET Codes|